DerekKent/derekkent.com/README.md

 ### Install Ruby

-#### Mac OS X
+#### macOS

-Newer versions of OS X use System Integrity Protection, which prevents modification of certain System directories, even as root.
+Newer versions of macOS use System Integrity Protection, which prevents modification of certain System directories, even as root.
 This also prevents installation of Gems to the System copy of Ruby; therefore, you will need to install a separate copy of Ruby for development.

 ```bash
 brew install rbenv ruby-build